Purpose

 Parent Involvement

-In order to keep costs low, and family involvement high, we request all parents volunteer.
-A parent/guardian is required to remain on site, and is expected to be actively engaged in a volunteer position during class days.
-Volunteer positions are re-assigned at every session change, so there is opportunity to try different positions.
-Please inform a board member if an assigned position is not working out, and we will attempt to adjust when possible.
+In order to keep costs low, and involvement high, all parents volunteer.
+A parent/guardian is required to remain on site, and is expected to be actively engaged in 2 volunteer positions during class days.
+Volunteer positions are re-assigned at every session change, so there is an opportunity to try different positions.
+Please inform a board member if an assigned position is not working out, and we will attempt to adjust.
 Below are examples of jobs you may choose to assist with.

-Instructor: Prepare a syllabus and supply/cost list for a course, and lead the course.
+Instructor: Prepare a syllabus, lesson plans, and supply list.
+Lead lessons and manage classroom behaviors in a respectful way, modeling kindness.
+Address concerns with a guardians and/or board members.
+Leave Sub plans in classroom supply tote.
 Sessions consist of five, 45 minute class periods.
-Instructors lead lessons and manage classroom behaviors in a respectful way, modeling leadership and kindness.
-Student concerns are addressed with the parent and/or board members.
-Sub plans are left in classroom supply tote.
 Instructor PERK: Families with an adult signed up as a lead instructor will get first choice on class selections for their kids.

-Assistant Teacher: Assist instructor during class as needed while modeling appropriate actively engagement for students.
-Be first substitute if teacher has an absence.
+Assistant Teacher: Assist instructor during class as needed while modeling appropriate active engagement for students.
+Remain off technology throughout class period to model and engage students.
+When possible, be first substitute during teacher absence.

 Administrative: Assist with paperwork, scheduling, organizing field trips, lesson planning, parties, etc.

-Nursery: Arrive in nursery at 9:45 so instructors can get their child settled in before preparing their room.
-Organize room for safety, wiping surfaces before the day, and as needed.
-Meet with parents as children arrive, discuss any child’s individual needs.
-Follow parent instructions on child’s needs, alert the parent if a child becomes inconsolable.
-Remain in nursery room until parents collect their children.
+Nursery: Arrive in nursery at 9:45 so instructors can get their child settled before preparing their room.
+Organize room, wiping surfaces before the day, as needed.
+Meet with parents as children arrive to discuss child’s needs.
+Follow parent instructions on child’s needs, and alert parent if a child becomes inconsolable.
 Wipe surfaces and tidy room after class.
+ALL nursery volunteers must complete a background check.

-Gym Supervisors: Provide assistance in healthy socialization through leading games or assisting students in leading.
-Divide gym into sections as needed to encourage safe choices.
+Gym Supervisors: Provide assistance in healthy socialization through leading activities or assisting students in leading.
+Divide gym when needed to encourage safe play.
 Supervise to prevent injuries.
 Respond to injuries/conflicts with respect.
 Alert parents, or a board member, when needed.
 Remain in gymnasium until students have left for classes.
-Check for lost and found items, bring any to dining room.
-Check that all equipment has been properly put away.
+Put away equipment and check for lost and found items to bring to dining room.

-Instructor: Prepare a syllabus and supply/cost list for a course, and lead the course.
+Instructor: Prepare a syllabus, lesson plans, and supply list.
+Lead lessons and manage classroom behaviors in a respectful way, modeling kindness.
+Address concerns with a guardians and/or board members.
+Leave Sub plans in classroom supply tote.
 Sessions consist of five, 45 minute class periods.
-Instructors lead lessons and manage classroom behaviors in a respectful way, modeling leadership and kindness.
-Student concerns are addressed with the parent and/or board members.
-Sub plans are left in classroom supply tote.
 Instructor PERK: Families with an adult signed up as a lead instructor will get first choice on class selections for their kids.

-Assistant Teacher: Assist instructor during class as needed while modeling appropriate actively engagement for students.
-Be first substitute if teacher has an absence.
+Assistant Teacher: Assist instructor during class as needed while modeling appropriate active engagement for students.
+Remain off technology throughout class period to model and engage students.
+When possible, be first substitute during teacher absence.

 Administrative: Assist with paperwork, scheduling, organizing field trips, lesson planning, parties, etc.

-Nursery: Arrive in nursery at 9:45 so instructors can get their child settled in before preparing their room.
-Organize room for safety, wiping surfaces before the day, and as needed.
-Meet with parents as children arrive, discuss any child’s individual needs.
-Follow parent instructions on child’s needs, alert the parent if a child becomes inconsolable.
-Remain in nursery room until parents collect their children.
+Nursery: Arrive in nursery at 9:45 so instructors can get their child settled before preparing their room.
+Organize room, wiping surfaces before the day, as needed.
+Meet with parents as children arrive to discuss child’s needs.
+Follow parent instructions on child’s needs, and alert parent if a child becomes inconsolable.
 Wipe surfaces and tidy room after class.
+ALL nursery volunteers must complete a background check.

-Gym Supervisors: Provide assistance in healthy socialization through leading games or assisting students in leading.
-Divide gym into sections as needed to encourage safe choices.
+Gym Supervisors: Provide assistance in healthy socialization through leading activities or assisting students in leading.
+Divide gym when needed to encourage safe play.
 Supervise to prevent injuries.
 Respond to injuries/conflicts with respect.
 Alert parents, or a board member, when needed.
 Remain in gymnasium until students have left for classes.
-Check for lost and found items, bring any to dining room.
-Check that all equipment has been properly put away.
+Put away equipment and check for lost and found items to bring to dining room.

 Other things to know

 We know not every family does things the same way, that’s part of the beauty of homeschooling.
 However, in a group setting, we need to abide by agreed upon guidelines.
-The following is a list of policies and expectations designed to provide structure and clarity within OMC.
-All families shall review and sign this document before participating in classes.
+All families sign a list of policies and expectations designed to provide structure and clarity within the Open Minds Project.
+All families shall review and sign this document before participating.

-All students (5 and older) will need to become 4-H members.
-In order to become a member of 4-H, there is an annual fee of $20/student.
-(Fee is currently waived because of local business sponsorship.)
-Each family will also contribute a $50 supply fee per semester.
+Each family will contribute a supply fee per semester.
 Scholarships may be awarded on an as-needed basis.
-Please contact a board member to begin scholarship discussions.
+Please contact contact the board to begin scholarship discussions.

-All students (5 and older) will need to become 4-H members.
-In order to become a member of 4-H, there is an annual fee of $20/student.
-(Fee is currently waived because of local business sponsorship.)
-Each family will also contribute a $50 supply fee per semester.
+Each family will contribute a supply fee per semester.
 Scholarships may be awarded on an as-needed basis.
-Please contact a board member to begin scholarship discussions.
+Please contact contact the board to begin scholarship discussions.

 AttendanDANCE